TurboGears/tg2docs/docs/turbogears/configuration/appconfig.rst

 environment that is generally declarative.

-At the same time the deployment level configuration is done in simple .ini files, in order to make it totally declarative, and easy for deployers who may not be python programmers.
+At the same time the deployment level configuration is done in simple ``.ini`` files, in order to make it totally declarative, and easy for deployers who may not be python programmers.

-Structure Application Configuration
+Application Configuration Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each TurboGears application is configured by a :class:`tg.ApplicationConfigurator`,
 usually a :class:`tg.FullStackApplicationConfigurator` ( or a :class:`tg.MinimalApplicationConfigurator`
 in case of small or heavily custom apps).

+Usually a configurator instance will be created within the
+``config/app_cfg.py`` module.

 The configurator is in charge of setting up the application configuration,
 that will be available as a property of the applications created with